hivemq/hivemq-testcontainer/readme.md

 ## Enable/Disable an extension

-It is possible to enable and disable HiveMQ during runtime.
+It is possible to enable and disable HiveMQ extensions during runtime.
 Extensions can also be disabled on startup.
-Note that disabling of extension during runtime is only supported in HiveMQ 4 Enterprise Edition Containers.
+Note that disabling or enabling of extension during runtime is only supported in HiveMQ 4 Enterprise Edition Containers.

 ### JUnit 4